kmgallahan/Style-as-Code/docs/EditorConfigs/style_as_code.md

 This EditorConfig covers all of the built-in rules.

-Rules are configured based on a rationale that is documented here under the best practices section.
+Rules are configured based on rationale that is documented here under the best practices section.

 [Style as Code EditorConfig](https://github.com/kmgallahan/Style-as-Code/blob/master/editorconfig/.editorconfig)